Getting life insurance with epilepsy

 Collapse table

-Methodology: Approximate estimated monthly rates are calculated for male and female non-smokers obtaining a $500,000, 20-year term policy.
-Rates were calculated using an average of Substandard T6 health classifications.
-Quotes are based on a composite of policies from Banner Life, Corebridge Financial, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
+Methodology: Average monthly rates are calculated for male and female non-smokers in a Substandard T3 health classification obtaining a 20-year $500,000 term life insurance policy.
+Life insurance averages are based on a composite of policies offered by Policygenius from Legal & General America, Corebridge Financial, Lincoln Financial, Mutual of Omaha, Pacific Life, Protective, Prudential, Symetra, and Transamerica.
+Rates may vary by insurer, term, coverage amount, health class, and state.
 Not all policies are available in all states.
-Rate illustration valid as of 06/01/2023.
+Rate illustration valid as of 01/01/2024.

 How to buy life insurance if you have epilepsy